List of Star Wars starfighters: B-wing

 The B-wing's canonical origin (as the Blade Wing), as-designed by the Mon Calamari engineer Quarrie, is depicted in the Star Wars Rebels second season episode "Wings of the Master" (in the previous Legends continuity, Admiral Ackbar helped design the B-wing).
-Quarrie designed the Blade Wing to be a blockade buster for the Rebel Alliance, combining aspects of previous ships built by the Verpine Slayne & Korpil corporation including the V-19 Torrent starfighter, H-60 Tempest bomber and T-6 shuttle.
+Quarrie designed the Blade Wing to be a blockade buster for the Rebel Alliance, combining aspects of previous ships built by the Verpine Slayn & Korpil corporation including the V-19 Torrent starfighter, H-60 Tempest bomber and T-6 shuttle.
 While Quarrie's Blade Wing helped the crew of the Ghost escape an Imperial blockade, the prototype was plagued with a number of technical challenges.
-Senator Bail Organa was responsible for convincing Slayne & Korpil to work with Quarrie to fix these issues and create a production model, the A/SF-01, for the Rebel Alliance.
+Senator Bail Organa was responsible for convincing Slayn & Korpil to work with Quarrie to fix these issues and create a production model, the A/SF-01, for the Rebel Alliance.

 The A/SF-01 was the most well-armed starfighter in the galaxy at the time it was introduced; a single B-wing was capable of attacking and destroying enemy capital ships.
 However it was also slower and less maneuverable than any other Rebel starfighter and required the most maintenance.
 The B-wing's gyrostabilized cockpit allowed the pilot to maintain a consistent horizon while the craft's body rotated around it, minimizing g-stresses on the pilot and letting them concentrate on flying and targeting.
 However, if the gyro-stabilization system was not kept in prime condition, it could fail under the tremendous pressure and lock up.
 The B-wing featured S-foils similar in function to those of the X-wing fighter.
+Reference material also describes newer versions of the B-wing, designated Mark II, being developed; repurposed components of these fighters are used by the Resistance to construct troop transport ships.